darioAnongba/EPFL-ADA/project/README.md

 # Research questions
 * Study the evolution of the enthousiasm for healthy products over time.
-* Study the correlation between Amazon reviews and trends (using Google Trends).
 * Study the price evolution of healthy products.
 * Determine the "hype" factor of healthy product categories.
 * Forecast the "hype" factor over the upcoming years by categories in order to predict new trends or define decaying ones.